 We launched the Global Inventory Turnover Breakthrough project on April 1st.
 It was not a joke.
 Our challenge was to improve Inventory turnover from 6.3 turns to over 8.6 turns within the year.
-This was a level of achievement that the company had never before reached.
+This was a level of achievement that the company had never before reached, let alone thinking about going from Worst to First.

 But we had the Call to Action.
 Our Inventory turnover was perennially the worst in our industry.
 Our Inventory levels were consuming an enormous amount of cash as well as creating a lot of expense in carrying charges.
 And this had the effect of driving our Return on Invested Capital to very low, unattractive levels.
 Further there were ongoing complaints that even though we had a lot of inventory we never had all of the right material that was needed.